MKrzek/search-with-elasticsearch-app/README.md

-The app has been created using React (Create React App), Redux, and ElasticSearch as a search engine;
+The app has been created with React (Create React App), Redux, and ElasticSearch (as a search engine);

 To run the app,  clone or download this repository and follow  the instructions below: